 Funny enough, here are the times I rarely listen:

 Yes, I know.
 That is when many people most want to listen.
 I’m not saying that this is the “right” way to do it; I’m just saying that it is an example of my own personal preference for the medium.
 Enough about me and my habits, what about yours?

 Do you listen to podcasts?
 What kinds?
 Where is your favorite place to listen?
 Why?

-Update: I published a newer version of this in 2017.
+Update: I published a newer version of this.
 You can find it here: 40+ Free HR Training Sources

 Recently on LinkedIn I saw someone asking how to learn HR.
 Specifically he was trying to learn compensation when he didn’t have a background/foundation in the topic.
 The people in the comments made some good suggestions, but many of them involved expensive certifications, workshops, and other similar costly avenues.
 Coming from a background of smaller organizations with limited budgets (and understanding the personal budget of a new HR pro), I know that most of those suggestions are not possible for a significant number of people.
 Today we’ll look at how to learn HR from the ground up in some of the most practical, and inexpensive, ways possible.